piercefreeman/mountaineer/README.md

 - 🏹 Static analysis of web pages for strong validation: link validity, data access, etc.
 - 🤩 Skip the API or Node.js server just to serve frontend clients

+> We built Mountaineer out of a frustration that we were reinventing the webapp wheel time and time again.
+We love Python for backend development and the interactivity of React for frontend UX.
+But they don't work seamlessly together without a fair amount of glue.
+So: we built the glue.
+While we were at it, we embedded a V8 engine to provide server-side rendering, added conventions for application configuration, built native Typescript integrations, and more.
+Our vision is for you to import one slim dependency and you're off to the races.
+>
+> We're eager for you to give Mountaineer a try, and equally devoted to making you successful if you like it.
+Especially while we're in the early days, I'm happy to hop on a text thread or call to help debug.
+Let me know.
+>
+> ~ Pierce

 ## Getting Started

 ### New Project